Impartial Selection with Additive Approximation Guarantees: Preliminaries

 \section{Preliminaries}

-Let $N=\{1,...,n\}$ be a set of $n\geq 2$ agents.
+Let $N=\{1,...,n\}$ be the set of $n\geq 2$ agents.
 A \emph{nomination graph} $G=(N,E)$ is a directed graph with vertices representing the agents.
 The set of outgoing edges from each vertex represents the nominations of each agent; it contains no self-loops (as, agents are not allowed to nominate themselves) and can be empty (as an agent is, in general, allowed to abstain).
 We write $\mathcal{G}=\mathcal{G}_n$ for the set of all graphs with $n$ vertices and no self-loops.
 We also use the notation $\mathcal{G}^1=\mathcal{G}^1_n$ to denote the subset of $\mathcal{G}$ with out-degree exactly $1$.
 For convenience in the proofs, we sometimes denote each graph $G$ by a tuple $\x$, called \emph{nomination profile}, where $x_{u}$ denotes the set of outgoing edges of vertex $u$ in $G$.
-When we are restricted only in graphs in $\mathcal{G}_1$, for simplicity $x_u$ denotes a single vertex.
-For a vertex $u \in N$, we use the notation $\x_{-u}$ to denote the graph $(N,E\setminus (\{u\} \times N))$ and, for the set of vertices $U\subseteq N$, we use $\x_{-U}$ to denote the graph $(N,E\setminus (U \times N))$.
+For $u \in N$, we use the notation $\x_{-u}$ to denote the graph $(N,E\setminus (\{u\} \times N))$ and, for the set of vertices $U\subseteq N$, we use $\x_{-U}$ to denote the graph $(N,E\setminus (U \times N))$.
 We use the terms nomination graphs and nomination profiles interchangeably.